BuildOnViction/gitbook/faq/masternode-and-voting/masternode.md

 ### **How can I check my rewards?**

 You can check your Masternode/staking rewards using TomoWallet.
-Alternatively you can use TomoMaster or VicScan.
+Alternatively you can use VicMaster or VicScan.

 ### **What rewards do Masternodes receive?**